bergaminiSG/Fastservice-API/Tickets.md

 <h2>GET Tickets

-`GET /Tickets.json` will show all the tickets assigned to e specified user.
+`GET /Tickets.json` will return all the tickets assigned to e specified user.

 ```
 [